 Just because it worked for one person…

-Another common mistake, for in both conventional medicine and holistic medicine, is to assume that just because something worked for you, it is the solution for everyone with your same problem (see a little discussion about carbs that we had on Facebook recently).
+Another common mistake, for in both conventional medicine and holistic medicine, is to assume that just because something worked for you, it is the solution for everyone with your same problem.
 Holistic medicine is very individualized and the slow and steady ‘educated trial and error’ approach seems to work best for finding what treatments are needed.

 It’s exciting to find an easy natural remedy for a chronic condition that you’ve had, but try to be objective and realize that just because, for instance, removing dairy (or gluten or nightshades) from your diet cured your arthritis (or digestive trouble, brain fog, eczema, sinus infections, etc), doesn’t mean that everyone with arthritis will find the same benefit from removing that particular food.
 It has to do with their specific body.
 A good holistic treatment recognizes this, be wary of any ‘holistic’ practitioner who is pushing a one-size-fits-all treatment.

 Keeping heath in the back of your mind and making small changes to your every day activities ends up changing the way you do life.
 It might take a little bit of time to get used to, but eventually you will crave the stuff that’s healthy for you!

 Some examples of everyday ‘healthcare':